m3dwards/longmynd.org/content/sites/long-mynd.md

 Used for PG training.

-October to January – beware, can be used for shooting, clear it by at least **300ft ATO** above it.
+October to January – beware, can be used for shooting.
+Check Telegram for notices on shooting dates, when flying is **NOT** permitted

 **Model flying bowl** (1 mile north)